awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 I:Let's try a speed drill on these sentences:
 *:_T_R_L105
-S:The clock ran out, signaling the end of
+S:The clock ran out, signalling the end of
  :the second-half.
 The game had been lost.

 *:_T_R_L106